futurewei-cloud/chogori-sql/docs/YugabyteDb.md

      71 ?
 Ss     0:00      0  8575 266392 9708  0.0 postgres: stats collector
 ```

-To launch a mini YugaByte cluster, please follow the instructiond for [kubernetes](https://docs.yugabyte.com/latest/deploy/kubernetes/).
+The above could be viewed on a YugabyteDB cluster.
+To launch a mini YugaByteDB cluster, please follow the instructiond for [kubernetes](https://docs.yugabyte.com/latest/deploy/kubernetes/).
 Or you could
 use [MicroK8s](https://ubuntu.com/tutorials/install-a-local-kubernetes-with-microk8s#1-overview) in Ubuntu to launch a local cluster using the provided [script](./kube/yb-test.yaml).

 ```